David Butler-Jones, M.D., M.HSc., LL.D., C.C.F.P., F.R.C.P.C., F.A.C.P.M.

-Chad Gaffield will be awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Tuesday, June 9 “in recognition of his impressive accomplishments as a researcher, a visionary leader, and a spokesperson for the social sciences and humanities in Canada.”
+Chad Gaffield was awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Tuesday, June 9 “in recognition of his impressive accomplishments as a researcher, a visionary leader, and a spokesperson for the social sciences and humanities in Canada.”

 Chad Gaffield is one of Canada’s foremost historians.
 After eight years as president the Social Sciences and Humanities Research Council of Canada (SSHRC), he returned to the University of Ottawa, where he is a professor of History and University Research Chair in Digital Scholarship.
 Prof. Gaffield’s teaching and research focus on the great transformations of the 19th and 20th centuries, with special attention to the interrelationships of demographic, economic, cultural and social changes.